 Accelerated Reader combines the elements of personalised and assessment reading to promote reading for pleasure and to motivate pupils to use reading for learning.
 Studies have shown that the AR Reading Scheme motivates pupils of all ages and abilities to read more and consequently raise literacy standards.

 Pupils are achieving their individual targets and completing their quizzes with impressive levels, demonstrating their understanding of the texts.

 Once a pupil has read a book they will complete an online reading quiz at school to assess their understanding of the book.
 Each pupil’s reading progress can then be continually accessed via the AR Scheme.
 Teachers and Classroom Assistants continue to listen to children read regularly.

 As always parents remain encouraged to hear their child/children read at home and to share the content of the book by discussing what has been read.

-At Holy Family, early reading is taught using synthetic phonics as the main approach to reading.
+At Holy Family we use the Essential Letters and Sounds scheme.
+Early reading is taught using synthetic phonics as the main approach to reading.
 Pupils are systematically taught the phonemes (sounds), how to blend the sounds all through the word for reading, and how to segment the sounds in order to write words.
 Children are taught to use their phonic skills and knowledge as their first approach to reading, but are also taught how to read high frequency words which do not completely follow the phonic rules.

 All of our early reading books are colour banded.
 Each child is given a colour band to choose their home reading book from which will help to ensure that the book they select is at about the right reading level for them.
 Every colour band includes books from a range of reading schemes so that they will experience a range of stories, text types and illustrations.
-The majority of books within the early book bands can be decoded using phonics skills and knowledge.
-A range of published schemes are used, these include Rigby Star Phonics, Big Cat Phonics, Floppy Phonics, Songbirds and Oxford Reading Tree.
+Books within the early book bands are all matched to phonological awareness, and can be decoded using phonics skills and knowledge.